nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Existing Tag

+**MSS**

+1. User requests to rename tag
+2. Address Book asks which tag user would like to rename
+3. User enters tag he would like to rename
+4. Address Book shows a list of users with those tags and asks what user would like to rename tag to
+5. User enters his desired tag
+6. Address Book requests for confirmation, to change from <old tag> to <new tag>
+7. User confirms rename.
+8. Address Book renames all contacts with the old tag to new tag, and displays to user a list of contacts with their tags changed.
+Use case ends.

+Extensions:
+3a.
+Address Book detects no such tag exists.
+3a1.
+Address Book shows a list of existing tags and requests for tag to be renamed 3a2.
+User enters new tag to be renamed.
+Steps 3a1-3a2 repeated until user enters a tag that exists Use Case resumes from Step 4.

+*a.
+At any time, user chooses to cancel rename
+*a1.
+Address Book requests to confirm cancellation *a2.
+User confirms cancellation
+Use Case ends.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.